An Interview with Neil Squire, 1982

 The federal government has been a program funder and in 1987, Human Resources Development Canada supported setting up three offices in Vancouver, Regina, and Ottawa.
 New Brunswick, not to be ignored, was given a presence as well.

-In 2014, the Neil Squire Society celebrated its 30th anniversary.
-We are more committed than ever to continue our work to improve the lives and opportunities of people with physical disabilities.
+In 2019, the Neil Squire Society celebrated its 35th anniversary.
+We are more committed than ever to continue our work to improve the lives and opportunities of people with disabilities.
 We encourage you to join us in our goal.